soniah/blog/content/posts/2010-02-26-problem-braindead-screensaver-timeouts.md

 <!--more-->

-And you&#8217;re connected via multiple rdp&#8217;s to a process that you want to keep running all day, but the timeouts keep halting the process.
+And you're connected via multiple rdp's to a process that you want to keep running all day, but the timeouts keep halting the process.

 **Solution:** an optical mouse on top of an analog watch (that has a second hand):